-Within the Portal, all maximum allowable fee schedules for Medicaid, BadgerCare Plus, and WCDP are interactive and searchable.
-Providers can enter the DOS, along with other information such as procedure code, category of supplies, or provider type, to find the maximum allowable fee.
+Within the Portal, all maximum allowable fee schedules for Medicaid, BadgerCare Plus, and WCDP (Wisconsin Chronic Disease Program) are interactive and searchable.
+Providers can enter the DOS (date of service), along with other information such as procedure code, category of supplies, or provider type, to find the maximum allowable fee.
 Providers can also download all fee schedules.